Jim Murray (American football)

-Jim Murray (born 1938 or 1939) is the co-founder of the Ronald McDonald House and a former General Manager of the Philadelphia Eagles.
-A native of West Philadelphia, he is also president of Jim Murray Ltd, a sports promotion and marketing firm.
+James Joseph Murray (June 5, 1938 – August 25, 2025) was an American professional football executive who was the co-founder of the Ronald McDonald House and a general manager of the Philadelphia Eagles of the National Football League (NFL).
+A native of West Philadelphia, he was also president of Jim Murray Ltd, a sports promotion and marketing firm.

-Early life and education
+Background

-Murray was born into an Irish Catholic family.
+Murray was born into an Irish Catholic family in West Philadelphia on June 5, 1938.
 He was raised in a rowhouse in West Philadelphia, Pennsylvania.
 Murray attended Our Mother of Sorrows Parish grade school and West Philadelphia Catholic High School.
 He and his brother Francis W. "Fran" Murray were athletic.
+Jim Murray graduated from Villanova University in 1960.

-He graduated from Villanova University in 1960.
+Murray and his wife, Dianne, resided in Rosemont, Pennsylvania.
+They had five children and five grandchildren.
+He died in Bryn Mawr, Pennsylvania on August 25, 2025, at the age of 87.

 Career

-He began his career in sports administration with the Tidewater Tides of baseball's South Atlantic League.
+Murray began his career in sports administration with the Tidewater Tides of baseball's South Atlantic League.
 After a tour of active duty with the Marine Corps Reserve, he returned to baseball as assistant general manager of the Atlanta Crackers, an affiliate of the St. Louis Cardinals.
 In 1964, he left baseball to enter the restaurant business.
-He returned om 1966 to his alma mater, Villanova University, as its sports information director.
+He returned in 1966 to his alma mater, Villanova University, as its sports information director.

 In 1969, he joined the professional football team Philadelphia Eagles' public relations staff and became the NFL team's administrative assistant two years later.
 In 1974, five years after joining the organization, Murray was named general manager for the team.
 For more than nine years, Murray served as general manager which included significant improvement in the team, as evidenced by its appearances in playoff games and a Super Bowl.
 In 1976, he and owner Leonard Tose hired Dick Vermeil as head coach.
 Murray was fired after the 1982 season and succeeded by Tose's daughter, Susan Tose Fletcher.